balanced-dev/yuzu-docs/docs/definition/markup.md

 So imagine if multiple tweaks needed to be made after the initial version had been built.
 Calculating double widths and height values, making sure you've updated both the WebP and non-WebP version etc. was getting very tedious!

 Meanwhile with `pictureSource` the above example can be boiled down to:

-        quality: 80,                        // Quality of non-webP image
-        createWebP: true,                   // Flag to toggle creation of webP source
-        webPQuality: 85,                    // Quality of webP image
-        createHighDensityDisplay: true,     // Flag to toggle creation of higher resolution source for pixel dense displays (both webP and non-webP)
-        highDensityDisplayDensity: '1.5x',  // Pixel dense display selector
-        highDensityDimensionMultiplier: 2,  // Factor by which image dimensions are increased by for pixel dense displays
-        highDensityQuality: 50,             // Quality of non-webP images on pixel dense displays
-        highDensityWebPQuality: 60          // Quality of webP images on pixel dense displays

 ```handlebars
 <picture>
     {{{ pictureSource 'min-width: 1367px' image.src width=794 height=640 mode='crop'}}}